ssagar7007/university-enrollment/README.md

- To use this application the following configuration should be followed---
+ To use this application the following steps should be followed---

 1- Create virtual environment by command: